chaseruskin/legoHDL/README.md

 4. Enter other prompted information such as your name, text-editor, and workspace path.

-5. Ready to design!
-Create a block from the imported default template and automatically open it in the configured text-editor: `legohdl new MyLib.MyBlock -open`.
+5. legoHDL is now ready.
+Create a block from the imported default template and automatically open it in the configured text-editor
+`legohdl new MyLib.MyBlock -open`

 Refer to the [documentation](https://c-rus.github.io/legoHDL/) for more details.

-### Commands
+### __Commands__

-Refer to the [manual](https://github.com/c-rus/legoHDL/blob/master/src/legohdl/data/manual.txt) for documentation on every command and their relevant flags.
+Refer to the [manual](https://github.com/c-rus/legoHDL/blob/master/src/legohdl/data/manual.txt) for complete overview and explanations on every command and their relevant flags.

 ```
 USAGE:
         legohdl <command> [argument] [flags]

 COMMANDS:
 Development
    new          create a new legohdl block (project)
    init         initialize existing code into a legohdl block